Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

+The 1.2V converter could be powered off of 5V or 3.3V.
+From an efficiency point of view I don't think it makes much difference.
+But it might be better to be able to choose, as there may be more space capacity on one power rail than the other.

 Need to get the current requirements for 3.3V and 5V to make sure the traces are big enough to avoid a big voltage drop.